JackRenner/gunslinger-gamedev/README.md

 - Use the arrow keys to move around the scene
 - Use the Z and X keys to zoom in and out of the scene
-- The bar at top displays all the .png images found in /resources/sprites (spritesheet support coming soon), the Q and W keys allow you to scroll through them
+- The bar at top displays all the .png images found in /resources/sprites, the Q and W keys allow you to scroll through them
 - Click on an image in the bar at top to create a new sprite with that texture
 - Click on a sprite already in the scene to select it
+- Press V to paste the sprite in the clipboard to the screen (it will paste it directly on top of the copied sprite)

 ## When a sprite is selected (if it's flashing) and main window is in focus: